Killea/abcweb_learn_js/(1)intro5.md

 _NOTE: Full Stack developer: Someone who is familiar with both kinds of development, and can work on a website from start to finish!_

-### Our first line of code in JavaScript in the browser:
+### Our first line of code in JavaScript in the browser:🕙
 The console.log() method outputs a message to the web console.
 The message may be a single string (with optional substitution values), or it may be any one or more JavaScript objects.
 ```console.log('hello world')```